jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/MT_wk0_intro.md

 ### Know thy computer

-If you are using the teaching lab computers to run notebooks with Spyder (Psychology/PPL students only), watch out - files saved on the computers will not be saved after you log out
+If you are using the teaching lab computers to run notebooks with JupyterLab (Psychology/PPL students only), watch out - files saved on the computers will not be saved after you log out

 ```{warning}
 Psychology students working on the computing lab computers - you need to save your work to One Drive.
 Anything you save on the computer will be wiped when you log off.